slurmulon/bach/docs/guide.md

 Naturally, it also assumes that the reader has at least a basic understanding of music theory concepts such as tempo, meter, beats and measures.

+As you read this guide you will encounter various examples of `bach`, sometimes partial and focused snippets and other times full working examples.

+Whenever you are faced with new concepts or terms that feel unfamiliar or ambiguous, try to ignore them in that moment.

+This guide is organized so that it will progressively fill in those details for you, in a way that (we feel) best forms a hollistic understanding of `bach`.

-If you are looking for a more technical and low-level resource on `bach`, head to the [Syntax](/syntax) page instead.
+> If you are looking for a more technical and low-level resource on `bach`, head to the [Syntax](/syntax) page instead.

-If you are interested in the rationale for `bach` and the problems it solves, first check out the [Background](/background) page.
+> If you are interested in the rationale for `bach` and the problems it solves, first check out the [Background](/background) page.

 ## Intro